NVIDIAGameWorks/toolkit-remix/README.md

 ## Using Custom Kit SDK

-To use your local build of Kit SDK create a file, deps/target-deps.packman.xml.user containing the following lines:
+To use your local build of Kit SDK create a file: `deps/target-deps.packman.xml.user` containing the following lines:

 ```xml
 <project toolsVersion="5.6">